 PHYSICAL & APPLIED SCIENCES

 The Physical and Applied Sciences are important for technology and system development.
 Its use in industrial settings is usually referred to as research and development.
 Majors in this interest area work to solve practical problems through the use of natural science.
 Coursework typically includes advanced math and physics and will include hands-on learning.

-Majors: Actuarial Sciences, Biomedical Engineering, Chemical Engineering, Chemistry, Civil Engineering, Computer Engineering, Computer Sciences, Electrical Engineering, Geology/Geophysics, Information Systems, Mathematical Sciences, Math & Economics, Mechanical Engineering, Physics, Quantitative Biology, Statistics
+Majors: Actuarial Sciences, Applied Mathematics, Biomedical Engineering, Chemical Engineering, Chemistry, Civil Engineering, Computer Engineering, Computer Sciences, Construction Engineering & Management, Electrical Engineering, Geological Sciences, Information Systems, Mathematical Sciences, Math & Economics, Mechanical Engineering, Physics, Quantitative Biology, Statistics

 The Social Sciences are concerned with society and interpreting or understanding human interactions.
 Majors in this interest area investigate why individuals or groups behave in a certain way.
 Coursework often encompasses some research on race, class, gender, ethnicity or other status and will cover a wide variety of topics such as individual counseling, human rights violations, economic regulations, and gender studies.

-Majors: Anthropology, Black American Studies, Communication, Cognitive Science, European Studies, Criminal Justice, Asian Studies, Economics, Educational Studies, Geography, History, History/Classics, History/Foreign Language, Human Services, International Relations, Latin American and Iberian Studies, Linguistics, Political Science, Political Science/Foreign Language, Pre-Law *, Psychology, Public Policy, Sociology, Women’s Studies
+Majors: Africana Studies, Anthropology, Asian Studies, Communication, Cognitive Science, Criminal Justice, Economics, European Studies, Geography, History, History/Foreign Language, Human Relations Administration, Human Services, International Relations, Latin American and Iberian Studies, Linguistics, Political Science, Political Science/Foreign Language, Pre-Law *, Psychology-BA, Public Policy, Sociology, Women & Gender Studies, Women’s Studies

 *Pre-law is not a formal major at UD; students will be guided toward a traditional major.